kimutai567/Kimutai-Analytics-Website/README.md

 7. Save signals, trades, and payment status in the database.
 8. Identify weak and strong spikes across the markets .
 9. Have analysis over 4 days of spikes to have a proper risk management.
+10. Traders can have a chartbox to discuss an issue and also for experienced traders can offer a strategy that works in the same , and upload eveidence .